fgarcia/pademo/apps/pademo-grunt/app/views/layouts/README.md

-Main layout provided by pademo-base
+Main layout provided by pademo-core